PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - I can help you understand our customers, our competitors or the press.
 - I can help with literally anything involving writing, editing or proof-reading.
 - I enjoy helping others.
 You can ask me anything.
 There are no stupid questions.
 - I help engineering with marketing stuff.
 Need content for a new feature?
 I'm your man.
+- I can help you work with many of our customers, partners or other external parties.

 ### How to work with me
 - I can be over-communicative and need to be challenged on this.
-Want the short version?
-Ask.
 - I have a very hands-on attitude and will never say 'That's not my job'.
-- I may parrot ('_It sounds like..._') to ensure I understand.
-If I'm wrong, tell me.
 - I'm really uncomfortable with being in the limelight.
 I prefer private thank yous.
 - I value compassion and inclusivity above everything else.
 I try to put people first.
-- Ad-hoc meetings are fine, but weekends are sacred.
-I generally work 9-6 GMT.
+- I struggle with anxiety and constantly feel like I am failing.
+Direct feedback helps me a _lot_.

 ## Areas of focus - Q4 2022